treeverse/lakeFS/design/open/delta-diff.md

 ---

-### Packaging
+### Build & Package

+#### Build

+The Rust diff implementation will be located within the lakeFS repo.
+That way the protobuf will be shared between the "core" and "plugin" components easily.
+We will use `cargo` to build the artifacts for the different architectures.

+###### lakeFS development

+The different plugins will have their own target in the `makefile` which will not be included as a (sub) dependency of the `all` target.
+That way we'll not force lakeFS developers to include Rust (or any other plugin runtime) in their stack.
+If developers want to develop new plugins, they'll have to include the necessary runtime in their environment.

+* _Contribution guide_: It also means updating the contribution guide on how to update the makefile if a new plugin is added.

+###### Docker

+The docker file will build the plugins and will include Rust in the build part.

+#### Package

-1. We will package the binary with the lakeFS release.
+1. We will package the binary within the released lakeFS + lakectl archive.
+It will be located under a `plugins` directory:
+`plugins/diff/delta_v1`.
-2. We will also update the Dockerfile to include the binary within it.
+2. We will also update the Docker image to include the binary within it.
+The docker image is what clients should use in order to get the "out-of-the-box" experience.

 ---

 ## Metrics

 ### Applicative Metrics

 - Diff runtime
-- The total number of versions returned - this is the number of files that were read from lakeFS.
+- The total number of versions read (per diff) - this is the number of Delta Log (JSON) files that were read from lakeFS by the plugin.
 This is basically the size of a Delta Log.
-We can use it later on to optimize reading.
+We can use it later on to optimize reading and understand an average size of Delta log.

 ### Business Statistics

-- The number of unique requests - get the number of Delta Lake users.
+- The number of unique requests by installation id- get the lower bound of the number of Delta Lake users.

+---

+## Future plans

+1. Add a separate call to the plugin that merely checks that the plugin si willing to try to run on a location.
+This allows a better UX(gray-out the button until you type in a good path), and will probably be helpful for performing auto-detection.
+2. Support pagination.
+3. The `delta-rs` HISTORY command is inefficient as it sends multiple requests to get all the Delta log entries.
+We might want to hold this information in our own model to make it easier for the diff (and possibly merge) to work.
+4. This design's authentication method is temporary.
+It enlists two auth requirements that we might need to implement:
+   1. Support tags/policies for credentials.
+   2. Allow temporary credentials.